-In cases where regulations and or compulsory national standards do exist, it can be considered to evaluate the suitability and/ or effectiveness of those measures that relate to the management of anthropogenic eutrophication - specifically also their suitability to assist with the realisation of the eutrophication management Goal.
+In cases where regulations and or compulsory national standards do exist, it can be considered to evaluate the suitability and/ or effectiveness of those measures that relate to the management of anthropogenic eutrophication - specifically also their suitability to assist with the realisation of the Eutrophication Management Goal.

 The table below lists those compulsory national standards that can be prescribed under Section 9(1) of the WSA (108:1997), which could, or should be employed to enhance the control and management of anthropogenic eutrophication.
-Other provisions for making regulations under the WSA (108:1997) mostly relates indirectly to the management of eutrophication, and were not further considered.
+Other provisions for making regulations under the WSA (108:1997), which are of a more general nature, or which mostly relate indirectly to the management of eutrophication, were not further considered here.